bekk/bekk-christmas/post/functional/arrow-in-kotlin-in-progress.md

 }
 ```

-We do not know what exception to catch, therefore we have to catch Exception and log.
-You can check the implementation of `validate` function, but most developers wont.
-Also, if this would be an external library it might be hard to navigate and find what exception is thrown.
+You may have already noticed that we catch `Exception` and not `InvalidEmailException`.
+This illustrate the main issue with exceptions, they are dynamically typed.
+The only way to know which exceptions might be thrown is to manually check the function body (and the body of any internal function calls).
+This may not always be trivial, for example, if you are using an external library.

-However, using the same RawUser class, we can implement using Either like this:
+However, using the same `RawUser` class, we can implement using Either like this:

 ```kotlin
 enum class ValidationError {